storj/docs/app/(docs)/object-mount/user-guides/basic/page.md

 ### Disadvantages

 1. Set up time: a Object Mount Mount needs to be set up.
-Consider {ref}`setting up the mount at boot <user-guide-mount-on-boot>`.
+Consider [setting up the mount at boot](user-guide-mount-on-boot).
 2. Launch is more complicated: each time a Object Mount shell is launched it must be configured to use the mount.
 This can be worked around by setting up a Object Mount mount on boot, and setting an alias to launch a Object Mount shell with the correct parameters.